-3.1.3.
-Reporting and dissemination of RDE type approval test information

-3.1.3.1.
-A technical report prepared by the manufacturer in accordance with Appendix 8 shall be made available to the approval authority.

-3.1.3.2.
-The manufacturer shall ensure that the information listed in point 3.1.3.2.1. is made available on a publicly accessible website without costs and without the need for the user to reveal his identity or sign up.
-The manufacturer shall keep the Commission and Type Approval Authorities informed on the location of the website.

-3.1.3.2.1.
-The website shall allow a wildcard search of the underlying database based on one or more of the following:

-Make, Type, Variant, Version, Commercial name, or Type Approval Number, as defined in the Certificate of Conformity, pursuant to Annex IX of Directive 2007/46/EC.

-The information described below shall be made available for each vehicle in a search:

-The PEMS family ID to which that vehicle belongs, in accordance with item number 3 in the Transparency List 1 set out in Table 1 of Appendix 5 to Annex II. ;

-the Declared Maximum RDE Values as reported in point 48.2 of the Certificate of Conformity, as described in Annex IX of Directive 2007/46/EC.

-3.1.3.3.
-Upon request, without costs and within 30 days, the manufacturer shall make available the technical report referred to in point 3.1.3.1 to any interested party.

-3.1.3.4.
-Upon request, the type approval authority shall make available the information listed under points 3.1.3.1 and 3.1.3.2 within 30 days of receiving the request.
-The type approval authority may charge a reasonable and proportionate fee, which does not discourage an inquirer with a justified interest from requesting the respective information or exceed the internal costs of the authority for making the requested information available.

 4. GENERAL REQUIRMENTS

 4.1.
 The RDE performance shall be demonstrated by testing vehicles on the road operated over their normal driving patterns, conditions and payloads.
-The RDE test shall be representative for vehicles operated on their real driving routes, with their normal load.
+The RDE test shall be representative for vehicles operated on their real driving routes, with their normal road.

 4.2.
 For type approval, the manufacturer shall demonstrate to the approval authority that the chosen vehicle, driving patterns, conditions and payloads are representative of the PEMS test family.
 The payload and ambient conditions requirements, as specified in points 5.1 and 5.2, shall be used ex-ante to determine whether the conditions are acceptable for RDE testing.

 4.3.
 The approval authority shall propose a test trip in urban, rural and motorway environments meeting the requirements of point 6.
-For the purpose of trip design, the urban, rural and motorway parts shall be selected based on a topographic map.
-The urban part of the trip should be driven on urban roads with a speed limit of 60 km/h or less.
-In case the urban part of the trip needs to be driven for a limited period of time on roads with speed limit higher than 60 km/h, the vehicle shall be driven with speeds up to 60 km/h.
+If applicable, for the purpose of trip design, the urban, rural and motorway parts shall be selected based on a topographic map.
+The urban part (the Contracting Party applying WLTC 4 phases) or the urban/rural part (the Contracting Party applying WLTC 3 phases) of the trip should be driven with a speed limit of 60 km/h or less.

 4.4.
 If for a vehicle the collection of ECU data influences the vehicle's emissions or performance the entire PEMS test family to which the vehicle belongs as defined in Appendix 7 shall be considered as non-compliant.
-Such functionality shall be considered as a ‘defeat device’ as defined in Article 3(10) of Regulation (EC) 715/2007.